What is Nutrigenomics?

 Why Do We Implement This In Our Work With Clients?

 To be clear, I am NOT a proponent of going deep within the rabbit hole of genetics, chasing endless SNP's around, and recommending mounds of supplements to address them.
 I do feel, however, that having an overview of genetics and identifying some of the "big hitters" when it comes to SNP's serves as an extremely powerful tool in helping our clients create targeted, healing protocols.
-With that said, my tool of choice to evaluate this aspect of health and healing is Nutrition Genome.
+With that said, my assessment of choice to evaluate this aspect of health and healing is Nutrition Genome.

 The report reveals significant healing opportunities and bio-individualized, therapeutic interventions in the areas of: